Your fish tank’s water looks somewhat cloudy and at this point, mechanical filtration seems like a good idea.

 It will “polish” your water extremely well, making it appear as if your fish are floating in the air.

-You can either use it for your display sessions or all the time.
+You can either use this type of quilt batting for your display sessions when you have guests at home or all the time.
 It’s up to you.

 I use it full-time.